How Much Does A Surrogate Mother Cost?

 Make the cost of living comparison yourself, and you can see that finding a surrogate mother overseas not only can make it affordable to start your family abroad, but also often provides an excellent opportunity for your surrogate.

-Being a surrogate for another couple is a special act of kindness and generosity.
-But that gift comes with a price tag.
+Being a surrogate mother is a special act of generosity, but that gift comes with a price tag.
 If you are considering being a surrogate, there are some costs you will pay our of your own pocket.
-The total cost of being a surrogate depends on some basic questions:
+The total cost of being a surrogate depends on your personal situation:

 1. Does your current medical insurance cover a pregnancy